Key National Priorities for Policing

 Disrupt drugs supply and county lines

-Data shows an increase in Police Recorded Drugs Offences in Lancashire, when the year to July is compared against a pre-pandemic baseline.
-However, this is in line with National data and is likely driven through practive work, including Operation Vanquish.
+National data shows a 5% increase in Police Recorded Drugs Offences in Lancashire, when the year to July 2023 is compared against a pre-pandemic baseline.
+Nationally, there has been no change.

-4.6kg of class A drugs, 0.6kg of class B and 840 canabis plants have been seized.
+In Lancashire, 14 kg of class A drugs, 14kg of class B and 3599 cannabis plants have been seized.

 Reduce Neighbourhood Crime: